 Consider the Style of The House

 Think about the style of the house.
-For instance, if your home is using old school radiators for heat, will you be continuing with that?
+For instance, if your home is using old-school radiators for heat, will you be continuing with that?
 Or will you be upgrading to radiant floor heat?
 Is it more important to maintain consistency and charm over comfort and efficiency?

 The Building Inspector: Friend or Foe?

-Depending on your perspective, a building inspector can be friend or foe.
+Depending on your perspective, a building inspector can be a friend or foe.
 But for the homeowner, hiring a contractor, the building inspector is most definitely your friend.
 Even if the word on the street is that your inspector is a ball-buster, it works in your favor.
 Or at least that’s how you should be thinking about it.

 The local building inspector checks the contractor’s work to make sure that the work being done is in alignment with building standards and code.
 A building inspector that does his job, can catch poor workmanship and save you from potential liability and problems down the road.
 So look forward to those inspections.
 They’re for your benefit.